Kelly Ayotte: Ayotte v. Planned Parenthood of Northern New England

 In 2003, the United States District Court for the District of New Hampshire found the Parental Notification Prior to Abortion Act, a New Hampshire law requiring parental notification of a minor's abortion, unconstitutional, and enjoined its enforcement.
 In 2004, New Hampshire Attorney General Peter Heed appealed the ruling to the United States Court of Appeals for the First Circuit, which affirmed the district court's ruling.
-In 2004, Ayotte appealed the First Circuit's ruling to the Supreme Court, over the objection of incoming Democratic Governor John Lynch.
-Ayotte personally argued the case before the Supreme Court.

-The Supreme Court unanimously vacated the district court's ruling and remanded the case back to the district court, holding that it was improper for the district court to invalidate the statute completely instead of just severing the problematic portions of the statute or enjoining the statute's unconstitutional applications.
-In 2007, the law was repealed by the New Hampshire legislature, mooting the need for a rehearing by the district court.
+In 2004, Ayotte appealed the First Circuit's ruling to the Supreme Court, over the objection of incoming Governor John Lynch.
+She personally argued the case before the Supreme Court.
+The Supreme Court unanimously vacated the district court's ruling and remanded the case back to the district court, holding that it was improper for the district court to invalidate the statute completely instead of just severing its problematic portions or enjoining its unconstitutional applications.
+In 2007, the New Hampshire legislature repealed the law, mooting the need for rehearing by the district court.

 In 2008, Planned Parenthood sued to recover its attorney fees and court costs from the New Hampshire Department of Justice.
 In 2009, Ayotte, as attorney general, authorized a payment of $300,000 to Planned Parenthood to settle the suit.

 New Hampshire Institute of Politics

-Ayotte served as a board member of the Public Advisory Board at the New Hampshire Institute of Politics at Saint Anselm College while Attorney General.
-In March 2011 she returned to the Institute as a senator to talk to political science students.
+While attorney general, Ayotte served as a member of the Public Advisory Board at the New Hampshire Institute of Politics at Saint Anselm College.
+In 2011, she returned to the Institute as a senator to talk to political science students.

-On May 28, 2013, Ayotte attended a forum at Saint Anselm College to explain the Never Contract With the Enemy Act (S. 675), which she co-sponsored with Richard Blumenthal (D-CT).
+In 2013, Ayotte attended a forum at Saint Anselm College to explain the Never Contract With the Enemy Act (S. 675), which she co-sponsored with Richard Blumenthal.
 She was accompanied by Special Inspector General for Iraq Reconstruction Stuart Bowen.
 They addressed military contractor fraud and how to prevent funds paid to military contractors in Afghanistan and Iraq from winding up in the hands of parties hostile to the United States.